-The application cycle begins in September, and goes until August 1.
+The application cycle begins in September and goes until August 1.
 You can apply online through the Law School Admission Council and pay no application fee.
-Whether you are applying to attend as a full-time student or a part-time student, you will go through the same application process.

 Prospective students are required to submit an application and a personal statement.
 A complete CAS (Credential Assembly Service) report from the Law School Data Assembly Service is also required.
 This report should include a reportable LSAT score, at least two letters of recommendation, and a copy of all transcripts from post-secondary institutions.